 To complete the minor, a student needs one additional course (any level) and four additional advanced level (300/400 level) courses.

 The Honors program in AFAS is open to majors in African and African American Studies who have strong academic records.
 Students usually have an overall grade point average of at least 3.4 and at least 3.5 in our major.
-Application to the program should be made to the Director as early as possible in the junior year.
+Application to the program should be made to the Chair as early as possible in the junior year.

 To help expedite the process, you should obtain a copy of your transcript, talk with the faculty member you wish to have supervise your work, and obtain their agreement to be your thesis supervisor.
 Then complete a proposal form, setting out what you plan to do for your thesis, naming your thesis advisor, and enclosing a copy of your transcript.
-The proposal form and transcript should be submitted to the Director of African and African-American Studies no later than May 1 of your junior year.
+The proposal form and transcript should be submitted to the Chair of African and African-American Studies no later than May 1 of your junior year.

 Upon admission to the program, you should find 2-3 outside readers who will agree to be on your committee.
 They will hear your defense of your thesis.
 Their recommendations will determine what is contained in your final draft of your thesis.